One of the most interesting aspects of my travels around Mayo is discovering the history behind some of the historic buildings that dot the landscape.

 Glosh Tower was one of more than 80 such look-out towers that were constructed along the west, south, south-east and north-west coastlines between 1804 and 1806.

 The two-storey former signal tower on a square-plan was built around 1805 and its dramatic hilltop location makes it a prominent local landmark near Blacksod.

-The signal tower defence system stretched from Malin Head at the tip of Donegal round the coast to Dublin.
+The signal tower defence system stretched from Malin Head, at the tip of Donegal, around the coast to Dublin.
 Signal towers cost between €600 to £900 each to construct.

 Each tower was built on high ground with a clear line of sight of the neighbouring towers so a signalling message could be made when a warning needed to be given.

 They worked on a signalling system using ball and flag methods, where various messages could be transmitted from station to station, quickly raising the alarm in case of the siting of Napoleon’s fleet.

 A 50-foot mast was positioned on the seaward side of the signal tower where the flags and balls would be hoisted so that the next signal tower could see the message and pass it on to the adjacent one and so forth.